 We expect to continue to incur operating losses in the near future.
-However, we anticipate that we will generate revenues to offset any such losses as Pfizer's commercialization efforts for taliglucerase alfa progress, and anticipated marketing approvals of taliglucerase alfa are granted outside of the United States, including, primarily, in Israel and Brazil.
+However, we anticipate that we will generate revenues to offset any such losses as Pfizer's commercialization efforts for taliglucerase alfa progress after the FDA's approval in May 2012, and as we begin to generate revenues from the commercialization of taliglucerase alfa in Israel after the Israeli MOH' approval in September 2012.
+We also anticipate that we will generate additional revenues to offset any losses after additional anticipated marketing approvals of taliglucerase alfa are granted outside of the United States and Israel, including, primarily, in Brazil.
 We expect to continue to incur significant research and development expenses, including expenses related to the hiring of personnel and the advancement of the product candidates in our pipeline into clinical trials.
 We expect that general and administrative expenses will increase as we expand our administrative staff, add infrastructure and incur additional costs related to the continued progression of the commercialization of taliglucerase alfa.

-We believe that our existing cash and cash equivalents will be sufficient to enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We believe that our existing cash and cash will be sufficient to enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
 We have based this estimate on assumptions that are subject to change and may prove to be wrong, and we may be required to use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.

-Our future capital requirements will depend on many factors, including the progress of Pfizer's commercialization efforts in the United States, and, if anticipated marketing approvals of taliglucerase alfa are granted outside of the United States, globally, the progress and results of our clinical trials, the duration and cost of discovery and preclinical development and laboratory testing and clinical trials for our product candidates, the timing and outcome of regulatory review of our product candidates, the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights, the number and development requirements of other product candidates that we pursue and the costs of commercialization activities, including product marketing, sales and distribution.
+Our future capital requirements will depend on many factors, including the progress of Pfizer's commercialization efforts in the United States, the progress of our commercialization efforts in Israel and, if anticipated marketing approvals of taliglucerase alfa are granted in other jurisdictions, the progress of Pfizer's global commercialization efforts, the progress and results of our clinical trials, the duration and cost of discovery and preclinical development and laboratory testing and clinical trials for our product candidates, the timing and outcome of regulatory review of our product candidates, the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing patent claims and other intellectual property rights, the number and development requirements of other product candidates that we pursue and the costs of commercialization activities, including product marketing, sales and distribution.